No Love: Development

 The music video was directed by American music video director Chris Robinson, who previously directed both Eminem and Lil Wayne in the "Drop the World" music video.
 The video began shooting in June 2010.
 A thirty-second teaser was released on September 29, 2010, on Eminem's official YouTube channel.
-It shows Eminem rapping inside of a recording studio, interlaced with scenes where a adolescent boy gets bullied.
+It shows Eminem rapping inside of a recording studio, interlaced with scenes where an adolescent boy gets bullied.
 Some of the music video was shot in front of a green screen.
 Lil Wayne's part was filmed before he was incarcerated, according to a tweet from Eminem: "We got Wayne's verse filmed before he went away luckily.
 Gotta shoot the rest of a 'No Love' video real soon.
 Keep your head up Weezy!"
 The official music video premiered on Thursday, September 30 on VEVO and various MTV channels at 7:56 PM EST.

 Synopsis and reception

 The "No Love" video begins with a boy that has a flashback to an occasion when he is forced to evade several dodgeballs from bullies.
 He has several flashbacks of himself being bullied while he is in his room.
-The second one of them is when he goes to his locker to get his things with him and when he puts his hat on.
-The same bullies arrive and pick his hat off and start beating him.
+The second one of them is when he goes to his locker to get his things, the same bullies come and start beating him.
 Lil Wayne begins rapping at this point.
 The bullying flashback scenes are interlaced with Wayne rapping in a black, smoky room, which was filmed in front of a green screen.
 Meanwhile, Eminem walks into the studio with his lyric sheet, preparing for his recording session.
 He also joins behind Lil Wayne in the black room.
 The school boy encounters the bullies again in the school corridor, banging into them, but he simply walks off.
 While the boy daydreams, he listens to songs by Eminem and Lil Wayne in his earphones.
 The walls in his room are covered with posters of the two rappers, including a promotional poster of 8 Mile, a hip hop musical film that stars Eminem.
 In another flashback, he is encountered by the bullies in a restroom.
 The boy's hat is thrown into the toilet and his school items are thrown out.
 At this point, Eminem begins singing the chorus and the boy is beaten up and left crying.
 During the chorus, it has Eminem singing in front of images of school playground equipment (a basketball ring, monkey bars, etc.) and dark clouds on a screen behind him.